vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Moderators and course staff members can cultivate qualities in their own interactions with the discussions to make their influence positive and their time productive.

-- Encourage quality posts: thank students whose posts have a positive impact and who answer questions.
+* Encourage quality posts: thank students whose posts have a positive impact and who answer questions.

-- Check links, images, and videos in additions to the text that students post.
+* Check links, images, and videos in additions to the text that students post.
 Edit offensive or inappropriate posts quickly, and explain why.

-- Review posts with a large number of votes and recognize "star posters" publicly and regularly.
+* Review posts with a large number of votes and recognize "star posters" publicly and regularly.

-- Stay on topic yourself: before responding to a post, be sure to read it completely
+* Stay on topic yourself: before responding to a post, be sure to read it completely

-- Maintain a positive attitude.
+* Maintain a positive attitude.
 Acknowledge problems and errors without assigning blame.

-- Provide timely answers.
+* Provide timely answers.
 More time needs to be scheduled for answering discussion questions when deadlines for homework, quizzes, and other milestones approach.

-- Discourage redundancy: before responding to a post search for similar posts.
+* Discourage redundancy: before responding to a post search for similar posts.
 Make your response in the most pertinent or active thread, then use links to direct other posts to that thread.

-- Publicize issues raised in the discussions: add questions and their answers to an FAQ discussion category, or announce them on the Course Info page.
+* Publicize issues raised in the discussions: add questions and their answers to an FAQ discussion category, or announce them on the Course Info page.

-(? develop and link to a "Guidance for Discussion Moderators" template, with more specific situations and detail. see Training Binder for 12_5 > Ed Services Handout.)
+For a template that you can use to develop your own guidelines for your course moderators, see :ref:`Guidance for discussion moderators`.

 ==================
 Editing posts